JiaKai0824/File-Management-System/README.md

 File Management System
 Description
 This is a File Management System that allows users to upload, view, and download files.
 It has a role-based authentication system with two user roles: Admin and User.
 The Admin has additional privileges like creating users and deleting files, while Users are restricted to viewing and downloading files.
+*I download the existing Vue.js admin template and do modification here the link for the reference: https://www.creative-tim.com/product/vue-material-dashboard

 Features:
 Login System: Separate authentication for Admin and User.